slipwayhq/slipway_docs/docs/basics/laying-out-components.md

 ![Rig output](/img/docs/laying-out-components-20.png)

+This is quite useful because you could potentially define different host configs for each device using the [device context](/docs/basics/serving-rigs#device-context), and then the same Rig could be used for each of them, with the final rendering being appropriate for each device.

 However as I clearly have no taste let's leave the host config out so that the defaults are used.

 ### Adding Images